2 years after Michael, Florida Panhandle recovery goes on

 “We understand the toll that it takes on a lot of people, and emotionally, too, even two years after,” the first lady said with the governor at her side.

+“In the aftermath of Hurricane Michael,” the first lady said, “the governor and I understood the increased need for support in Northwest Florida, especially in rural counties where access to services was not readily available.”

-Last year, the first lady helped place mental health portals in dozens of public schools across the six counties devastated by Hurricane Michael.
+Last year, the first lady helped place mental health kiosks in 63 public schools across the six counties devastated by Hurricane Michael, potentially helping more than 35,000 children and their families.
+And the state added a mental health coordinator as a component in its disaster recovery efforts.

-“Our area is still experiencing trauma from Hurricane Michael and our young children are especially vulnerable.” said Suzan Gage, the executive director for the Early Learning Coalition of Northwest Florida, which benefits from the money.
-The funding will “ensure that recovery continues.”
+In addition to expanding mental health services, the new funding will be used to build playgrounds and rebuild preschools still awaiting help.

+Michael was among the strongest hurricanes ever to make landfall in the U.S., hurling into the Panhandle with 160 mph (257 kph) winds.
+Hurricane Michael damaged an estimated 60,000 homes.
+It left 22,000 of Bay County’s then-180,000 residents homeless and resulted in total insured losses of almost $7 billion.

 The governor has cited the pandemic’s psychological and emotional toll on children in arguing to reopen schools — despite concerns by teachers and some parents that DeSantis is not taking the public health risks seriously enough.